crhntr/docs-bosh/content/stemcell.md

 updates.
 The most important difference is the BOSH agent placed inside the stemcell, which has compatibility considerations with the BOSH director.

-**How is a stemcell is built and how one would go about building their own stemcell?**
+**How are stemcells built and how should I go about building my own?**

 The code lives on GitHub at
 https://github.com/cloudfoundry/bosh-linux-stemcell-builder.
 Building a stemcell